KARNATISAITHARUN/documentation/policies/policy-language.md

 ### TRANSFORMER Tagging Directives

 Allows you to specify which methods transform data or may be considered data validation routines.
 As an example, consider the method "encodeBase64", which takes an input string as its first argument and returns a base64-encoded version of that string.
-This behavior is captured by the following directive:
+This behavior is captured by the following directive

 ```
 TRANSFORM base64 = METHOD -f "org.apache.commons.codec.binary.Base64.encodeBase64:byte[](byte[])" { PAR -i 1 "SINK", RET "SOURCE" }